 3. Ransomware

-Ransomware effectively takes your school data hostage by encrypting it.
+Ransomware effectively takes your school data and sensitive information hostage by encrypting it.
 If you pay the fee attackers demand, they say they’ll unencrypt it.
 But the truth is, they may just take your money and run.
-Still, 47% of K–12 schools and 56% of higher education institutions pay the ransom — which is probably part of why the education sector remains a prime target.
+Still, 49% of victims pay the ransom — which is probably part of why ransomware remains so popular.

 Example